wdonet/algorithms/README.md

 # Algorithms

-How Algorithms work (with python code)
+How Algorithms work (with python code) xx

 ## _Sorting_ Algorithms